Ja4e/configs/README.md

 https://momoirosoft.itch.io/hdr-demo?download test your monitor with this tool... wel its windows only but its worthwhile to try it out...
 Try compare with HDR on and off theres huge difference in visual quality.
 Yes its supposed to looked more cinematic with hdr.

+make one actual tor bridging software as a vpn for all FREE, ANYNONYMOUS

 Well most of my friend arent friend so technically im friendless...